prthiaga/mcrouter-wiki/List-of-Route-Handles.md

  * `children`: list of child route handles.

 ###WarmUpRoute
-Intended for use as the destination route in a Migrate route.
 Allows for substantial changes to the number of boxes in a pool without increasing the miss rate and, consequently, to the load on the underlying storage or service.